Workshop setup

 Install the stable release and open it once so the app can finish first-run setup.

-We recommend ChatGPT Plus or Claude Pro so you have reliable access during the live sessions.
+We recommend ChatGPT Plus so you have reliable access during the live sessions.

-You do not need to install a desktop app for ChatGPT or Claude.
-We recommend ChatGPT Plus or Claude Pro, and you should make sure your account works in the browser before the workshop starts.
+You do not need to install a desktop app for ChatGPT.
+We recommend a paid ChatGPT account, and you should make sure it works in the browser before the workshop starts.

-Set up your AI account before moving on to Git so you know your login is working and ready for the workshop.
+Set up your ChatGPT account before moving on to Git so you know your login is working and ready for the workshop.

 ChatGPT Plus: openai.com/chatgpt/pricing